 Consequence Likelihood Rating

 Major Possible High

-Action/Strategy
+A ati a sa /Church a are

 Communication to be delivered in various formats, ensuring adequate time for feedback.
 Option to extend survey time frame if minimum numbers have not been reached.

 24. Officers recommend endorsement of the community engagement schedule and the Mode of Election of the Mayor Survey.